mmistakes/minimal-mistakes/_posts/2019-02-16-Writing-a-PoshBot-Plugin.md

 ### Final Thoughts

 That was a lot of fun.
-Hopefully someone else gets some use out of the module
+Hopefully someone else gets some use out of the module.
+If you still haven't setup PoshBot for yourself you have my blessing to do so now.

 Checkout the PoshBot.TOPdesk module here: [https://github.com/AndrewPla/PoshBot.TOPdesk](https://github.com/AndrewPla/PoshBot.TOPdesk)